-- 2 Pursuant to Minnesota Statutes chapter 103D, on October 24, 2018, the Lower Minnesota River - 3 Watershed District (District) adopted its Board of Water and Soil Resources-approved watershed - 4 management plan (Plan).
-The Plan incorporates establishes management standards that form the - 5 foundation of these rules which are required by Minnesota Statutes 103D.341. - 6 These rules are primarily applied by a local governmental unit (LGU) under a District Municipal - 7 General Permit (Section 1.1) or by the District through an Individual LMRWD Individual LMRWD - 8 Permit (Section 1.2). - 9 Implementation of these rules is required by municipalities or local government units (LGUs) of these - 10 rules is required on all other projects within their jurisdiction and by the District on projects within - unincorporated areas and on Minnesota Department of Transportation (MnDOT) right-of-way., with the - 12 exception of the Shoreline and Streambank Alteration, Water Appropriations and Water Crossing rules, - 13 which the Minnesota Department of Natural Resources (DNR) will administer with input from the - 14 District.
+Pursuant to Minnesota Statutes chapter 103D, on October 24, 2018, the Lower Minnesota River Watershed District (District) adopted its Board of Water and Soil Resources-approved watershed management plan (Plan).
+The Plan incorporates management standards that form the foundation of these rules.
+Implementation of these rules is required by municipalities or local government units (LGUs) on all other projects within their jurisdiction and by the District on projects within unincorporated areas and on Minnesota Department of Transportation (MnDOT) right-of-way, with the exception of the Shoreline and Streambank Alteration, Water Appropriations and Water Crossing rules, which the Minnesota Department of Natural Resources (DNR) will administer with input from the District.

-15 1.1 Municipal (LGU) General Permit
+1.1 Municipal (LGU) General Permit